• Skip to primary navigation

 Instructions

 • Heat water in a heavy bottom pan.
-Add salt and oil and bring it to a boil.
+Add salt, oil, cooked rice and mix well.
+Bring it to a full boil.

-• Now tip all the ragi flour into the water and don't stir it, just cover the pan with a lid and simmer on low heat for 5 to 6 mins.
+• Once the water is rolling boil.
+Add all the ragi flour into the water and don't stir it, just cover the pan with a lid and cook on medium heat for 6 to 8 minutes.

 Tried this recipe?Mention @yummytummyaarthi or tag #yummytummyaarthi!